Reset devices with Autopilot Reset

 To trigger Autopilot Reset

-From the Windows device lock screen, enter the keystroke: CTRL + + R.
+From the Windows device lock screen, enter the keystroke: CTRL + Windows key + R.

-This will open up a custom login screen for Autopilot Reset.
+This keystroke will open up a custom sign-in screen for Autopilot Reset.
 The screen serves two purposes:

 Notify the user in case a provisioning package, created using Windows Configuration Designer or Set up School PCs, will be used as part of the process.